Godron629/mozilla-website/README.md

+#Mozilla Website

-This is a website I made when reading Mozilla's HTML basics article
+This is a website that I made while reading Mozilla's HTML basics documentation.